A proof system for graph (non)-isomorphism verification: Proving canonical labelling and non-isomorphism

 \subsection{The correctness of the proof system}

 In this section, we prove the correctness of the presented proof system.
 More precisely, we want to prove the \emph{soundness} (i.e.~that we can only derive correct canonical forms), and the \emph{completeness} (i.e.~that we can derive the canonical form of any colored graph).
-As already noted, we still rely on the correctness of McKay and Piperno's abstract algorithm itself, that is, that the canonical forms returned by the algorithm are equal if and only if the two graphs are isomorphic.
-In other words, the verified proofs of canonical forms only confirm that the derived canonical forms are correct, without any conclusions about the isomorphism of the given graphs.
+Detailed proofs are given in the Appendix, and the soundness proofs are also formalized in Isabelle/HOL.
+Note that the verified proofs of canonical forms only confirm that the derived canonical forms are correct, without any conclusions about the isomorphism of the given graphs.
+As already noted, we still rely on the correctness of McKay and Piperno's abstract algorithm itself, that is, that the canonical forms returned by the algorithm are equal if and only if the two graphs are isomorphic (we have also formalized this result in Isabelle/HOL).